bryanwb/sellsword/README.md

 variables, a directory containing arbitrary files, or a single file to be linked to a particular location.

+There are two types of environments, directory and *environment*.
+I realize the naming of this second type is very confusing so suggestions are most welcome.

 ## Installation

 * [Download the tarball](https://github.com/bryanwb/sellsword/releases)